 Students will need a computer with Zoom, and a home sewing machine, throughout the course.
 No previous sewing experience required.

-A materials list will be sent to registrants a month before the start of the program
+A materials list will be sent to registrants a few weeks before the start of the program

 This is an immersive studio experience with students earning 3 college credits.
 Participants are expected to continue working on projects in the evenings and over the weekends.